-- 1) The Generator Owner must use a non-islanding type inverter as defined in IEEE 929 2000, IEEE Recommended Practices for Utility Interface of Photovoltaic (PV) Systems and UL 1741, 2005, Inverters, Converters, Controllers and Interconnection System Equipment for Use with Distributed Energy Resources.
-(See I.3 below for possible exception.) - 2) Non-islanding type inverters are inherently designed to automatically disconnect from the Grid if the Generator Owner's site becomes isolated from the DEC System.
-This type inverter also prevents the Generator owner from inadvertently supplying other Company Customers in an isolated Island situation. - 3) The inverter output specifications must meet the power quality considerations detailed in Section VIII G. Inverters used in energy farm type installations may need to include dynamic var compensation or use other mitigating means to maintain voltage regulation at the Power of Common Coupling.
-Dynamic inverters that do not meet the anti-islanding provisions of IEEE 929 2000 & IEEE 1741 2005 will generally require transfer trip from the upstream protective device(s).
+- 1. The Generator Owner must use a non-islanding type inverter.
+If the grid loses power for any reason, the generation source must either disconnect from the grid or cease operation. - 2.
+Non-islanding type inverters are inherently designed to automatically disconnect from the Grid if the Generator Owner's site becomes isolated from the DEC system.
+This type inverter also prevents the Generator owner from inadvertently supplying other Company Customers in an isolated Island situation. - 3.
+The inverter output specifications must meet the power quality considerations detailed in Section VII, H. Inverters used in energy farm-type installations may need to include dynamic VAR compensation or use other mitigating means to maintain voltage regulation at the Power of Common Coupling.
+Dynamic inverters that do not meet the anti-islanding provisions will generally require transfer trip from the upstream protective device(s).